OPERATIONAL REALITIES OF MODERN MONEY

 The size of CB’s purchases and sales of government debt are nondiscretionary & so the impossibility of monetisation

 To monetize means to convert to money.
 In a broad sense, federal debt is money, and deficit spending is the process of monetizing whatever the government purchases.
 Monetizing does occur when the CB buys foreign currency.
-Purchasing foreign currency converts, or monetizes, that currency to dollars.
+Purchasing foreign currency converts, or monetizes, that currency into dollars.
 The CB then offers Government securities for sale to offer the new currency just added to the banking system a place to earn interest.
-This often misunderstood process is referred to as sterilization. – (Soft Currency Economics, Warren Mosler, 1995)
+This often misunderstood process is referred to as sterilization (Soft Currency Economics, Warren Mosler, 1995).

 Monetary constraints of a target CB funds rate dictate that the government cannot spend money without borrowing (or taxing) – it is not to acquire money to spend

 The government spends money and then borrows what it does not tax, because deficit spending, not offset by borrowing, would cause the Fed funds rate to fall.
 Government spending does not change the monetary base when reserves move simultaneously in equal amounts and opposite directions.
 The CB does not have exclusive control of reserve balances.
 Reserve balances can be affected by the Treasury itself.
 When either government entity sells government securities reserve balances decline.
 When either buys government securities (in this case the Treasury would be retiring debt) reserves in the banking system increase.
 The monetary constraints of a target CB funds rate dictate that the government cannot spend money without borrowing (or taxing), nor can the government borrow (or tax) without spending.
 The financial imperative is to keep the reserve market in balance, not to acquire money to spend (Soft Currency Economics, Warren Mosler, 1995).

 Government spending is all done by data entry on its own spreadsheet.